-September 1, 2016 to May 9, 2017, the Receiver's interim statement of receipts and disbursements and the fees and disbursements of the Receiver's counsel.
-The Tenth Report provides an update on developments since September 2016 including Josun's non-compliance with the Mareva Order (further described below).
+This report was filed in support of the Receiver's motion for the approval of certain prior reports to court, the Receiver's interim statement of receipts and disbursements and the fees and disbursements of the Receiver and its counsel.
+The Twelfth Report also provides an update on developments since May 2017.